 If You run an Online Store, You Need a 3PL!

 Almost anything that a person needs or wants is available online.
-With the click of a button, you can order anything you want from an online store and have it at your day the next day.
+With the click of a button, you can order anything you want from an online store and have it at your house the next day.

 Now, for the customer, this is a fairly simple process and is actually a rather pleasurable experience.
 For the shipper, there are a lot of steps required that the customer just doesn’t see.
 There are a lot of moving parts involved.